Studio20 – What’s Possible

 What’s Possible (and What’s Not)

-Every project is unique, and there’s no one-size-fits-all approach.
-This page is here to give you a sense of what’s usually included in my web design services — and what isn’t.
-Think of it as a guide, not a contract.
+There’s no one-size-fits-all approach.
+This page is simply here to give you a sense of what’s usually included in my content and web design work — and what isn’t.
+Think of it as a gentle guide, not a contract.

-Each website project is a collaboration built on trust.
-I take my work seriously, but I don’t believe in endless lists of what’s “in” or “out” — that feels more like an agency contract than the creative, personal process I want to offer you.
+Every project unfolds differently.
+I take my work seriously, but I don’t believe in endless lists of what’s “in” or “out.”
+That feels more like an agency agreement than the creative, personal process I want to offer you.

 What’s (Often) Included